Policy Priorities at ZERO

 Protecting and growing research funding

-maintained funding for CDC prostate cancer activities in the last two years,
+maintained funding for CDC prostate cancer activities in the last four years,

 and we hope that support for the CDC will continue.